 Internal Links – What are They and Why are They Important?

-Backlinks and external links typically take center stage whenever an SEO talks about linking strategies.
-However, external links are not the only type of links that you should pay attention to.
+Backlinks and external links typically take center stage whenever an SEO discusses linking strategies.
+However, external links are not the only ones you should consider.
 Internal links are arguably just as important.

 A good internal linking strategy directs visitors to your website to the pages and posts you value most.
 They are an integral part of SEO (Search Engine Optimization).